kuzudb/kuzudb.github.io/docs/blog/factorization.md

 without factorization or a mechanism to avoid scanning entire files, you will not perform very well on these queries with m-n joins (even if there is only 2 of them here).
-We conducted several other experiments all demonstrating the robustness and scalability of factorized processing using modifid hash join operators.
+We conducted several other experiments all demonstrating the robustness and scalability of factorized processing using modified hash join operators.
 I won't cover them but they are all in [our CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf).

 ## Final marks: